wp-plugins/simplemap/readme.txt

 * Portugese (Brazil): Rodolfo Rodrigues at [ChEngineer Place](http://chengineer.com/)
 * Dutch: Jan-Albert Droppers at [Droppers.NL](http://droppers.nl)

-If you want to help with any translation for this plugin, please don't hesitate to [contact me](mailto:alison@alisothegeek.com).
+If you want to help with any translation for this plugin, please don't hesitate to contact us.
 Any help translating is greatly appreciated!
 The updated `.POT` file is always included in every release, in the `lang` folder.

 == License ==

 SimpleMap - the easy store locator for WordPress.
-Copyright (C) 2009 Aliso the Geek.
+Copyright (C) 2010 FullThrottle Development, LLC.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.